David Ministered To The Lord From An Early Age

 Samuel ministered to the Lord in a temple while David was out in the fields, learning about ministering to the Lord from the Lord his Shepherd.

-Maybe when David wrote in his next Psalm,“The Lord is my shepherd, I shall not want” (Psalm 23:1), he was expressing his satisfaction in God’s presence, realizing and praising God that He had become his fullness, his portion, his family, his friend Who sticks closer than a brother.
+Maybe when David wrote in his next Psalm,“The Lord is my shepherd, I shall not want” (Psalm 23:1), he was expressing his satisfaction in God’s presence, realizing and praising God that He had become his own fullness, portion, family, and his friend Who sticks closer than a brother.

 The many words about ministering to the Lord that flow from the Psalms of David tell me that David had a highly developed life in, and understanding of, being a minister to the Lord in His presence.
 There is a seasoned maturity in the numerous declarations and insights David shares concerning ministering to the Lord.